 Chapter 8: Evidence at the Court of Appeals for Veterans Claims (CAVC)

 - What you need to know about the “Record Before the Agency” (RBA) at the highest veterans’ court

 Jonathan: Good afternoon.
-My name is Jonathan Greene.
-I’m with the law firm Chisholm Chisholm & Kilpatrick.
-With me today is Maura Clancy and Dan Marusak.
 We’re going to be discussing evidence and we’re going to pause for a couple of minutes, a couple seconds just to give our audience time to catch up.

 Okay, welcome back.
-Again, my name is Jonathan Greene with Chisholm Chisholm & Kilpatrick.
-I’m here with Maura and Dan.
+Again, I’m Jon and I’m here with Maura and Dan.
 We’re going to be talking about evidence.
 First of all, we’re going to be talking about a lot of different types of evidence, evidence that’s out there for you to get, evidence for you to help develop.
 What is all of this evidence for, Maura?

 Maura: The evidence that we’re talking about today is anything that’s going to help a veteran substantiate a claim for benefits.
 There’s a lot of different ways that veterans can go about seeking benefits from VA.
 Sometimes they’re looking for VA to recognize that they have a disability that’s related to their service in which case they would be seeking service connection.
 Sometimes they’re trying to prove that their disability is worse than their currently assigned rating.
 Every disability gets a corresponding rating and in order to get a higher one, you have to show that the disability is more severe than the rating that you have.
 Things that we’re going to talk about today, statements, medical records, doctor’s opinions, all sorts of things that we’re going to try to cover as best as we can.
 All of these things are what you need to show VA that you’re entitled to the benefit that you’re seeking.